Sora Choi: 2012–2015: Early work

-2016–2023: Rise to prominence
+2016–present: Rise to prominence

 During the spring 2016 season, Choi became the first asian model to walk for Hedi Slimane’s Saint Laurent fashion show.
 She was described by Vogue as “one of the most popular faces on the runways” in the fall 2016 season, after walking in over 50 shows across New York, Paris, London, and Milan.
 Starting in 2016, she continued as Louis Vuitton's city exclusive for two years, starring in the brand’s advertising campaigns six times.
 In 2017, she was listed on Models.com's 'Top 50 models' list.

 Choi has since walked for brands such as Prada, Gucci, Miu Miu, Chanel, Hermès, Alexander McQueen, Givenchy, Lanvin, Dior, Celine, Moschino, Valentino, Proenza Schouler, Loewe, Michael Kors, Paco Rabanne, Marc Jacobs, Burberry, Balenciaga and many others.
 In 2019, after walking a total of 89 shows, she became the model who walked the most shows that year.

 Choi has appeared in over 100 international advertising campaigns for brands including Alexander McQueen, Louis Vuitton, Saint Laurent, Versace, Dolce & Gabbana, Marc Jacobs, Coach, Prada, Bottega Veneta, Tom Ford, Gucci, Valentino, Burberry, NARS, Dior, Salvatore Ferragamo, Hugo Boss, Fendi, Max Mara, Moschino, Michael kors, Mugler and more.

 Choi has been featured in editorials for magazines such as the American, British, Italian, Chinese, Japanese, German, and Korean editions of Vogue, as well as V Magazine, Interview, i-D, Dazed, Elle, and T Magazine, among many others.
 She has been featured on the covers of multiple international editions of Vogue, including Italian, Korean, Hong Kong, Spanish, and Japanese.
 She has also appeared on the covers of American, Korean, and Kazakhstan editions of Harper's Bazaar, as well as the American and Korean editions of W. Additionally, she has been on the covers of i-D, Dust, Document Journal, Perfect Magazine, Numéro China, M Le Magazine du Monde and more.

 In December 2020, Choi won Models.com's 'Readers' Choice Model of the Year' award.
-Since 2021, Choi has been ranked as an 'Industry Icon' by the platform.

-In October 2021, Choi received the Minister of Culture, Sports, and Tourism Commendation at the Korean Popular Culture and Arts Awards.

-In October 2022, Choi was included in The Business of Fashions 'The BoF 500,' a list of individuals that are considered most influential in shaping the global fashion industry.
+Since 2021, she has been ranked as an 'Industry Icon' by the platform.
+In October 2021, she received the Minister of Culture, Sports, and Tourism Commendation at the Korean Popular Culture and Arts Awards.
+In October 2022, she was included in The Business of Fashions 'The BoF 500,' a list of individuals that are considered most influential in shaping the global fashion industry.